mehak290/school-blog/science-article.md

-creatimng a merge conflict by writing. this is the main branch.
+creatimng a merge conflict by writing. this is the add-article branch.